HelloLobsterDog/ProjectKaipra/docs/dirt/configuration/overview.md

 ## Minor top-level tags

-* `<bad_command_error_text>`: This tag specifies the text to print whenever the user enters text as a command which isn't recongnized as a command.
+* `<bad_command_error_text>`: This tag specifies the text to print whenever the user enters text as a command which isn't recognized as a command.
 This is a text bearing tag and allows an optional lang attribute.
 * `<template_action>`: TODO